freemo/apex/index.md

 sidebar: home_sidebar
 ---

-APEX stands for "**AP**rs **EX**tended"; It will be a new protocol which expands on and fixes most of the issues in the older APRS protocol while still remaining backwards compatible.
+APEX stands for "**AP**rs **EX**tended"; It's a new protocol which enhances the older APRS protocol and attempts to deliver on many of the features the original APRS promised to deliver one day.
+All while still remaining backwards compatible with older APRS nodes.

 APEX defines both a new protocol and a new paradigm.
 Since much of the new protocol will not run on existing hardware APEX also includes a Python